 Following Varithena treatment, you can return home right away.
 However, it’s important to avoid strenuous exercise for at least one week.

 Make sure to follow your provider’s recovery instructions carefully.
-Keep your bandages dry and in place for at least 48 hours.
-You should also wear compression stockings for two weeks and walk for at least 10 minutes every day.
+You should also wear compression stockings for three days and walk for at least 20 minutes three times per day.